iamcarrico/nodemosaic/README.md

 * Provides a block to hold the mosaic view
 * Provides a menu callback function to get node information via JSON
+* Populates tiles with the provided JSON information
+* Populate nonexistant tiles with links to node/mosaic-tile/add and prepopulate the column and row fields from the tile clicked on.
+(These values cannot be changed later on node edit so that the tile is permanently in place.)

 ### Roadmap:

 Going forward, this module should also:

-* Populate tiles with the provided JSON information
-* Populate nonexistant tiles with links to node/story_tile/add
 * Include a Features install script that will generate the content type when moved into production.
+* Be workflow state aware
+* Cache the JSON if nothing else.
+That's a pretty heavy load at the moment.

 Needless to say, it's a unique set of functions for a particular installation.
 It's also my first stab at writing a Drupal module, so be warned.